 By 410, England had been divided into three self-governing parts; the north, which was a mixture of Britons and Angles (a Germanic tribe), the west, which was also mostly Briton and Angle, but with some Irish as well, and the southeast, which was inhabited mostly by Angles.

 The Britons faced constant attacks from the Picts and Scots to the northwest, and from the Angles, Saxons (another Germanic race) and Jutes (Danes and Normans) to the southeast.
-Written records talk about the "conquest of Britain by the Saxons," but there are clues that much of this is exaggeration on the part of the historians of the time and that the Saxons did not actually forcibly evict the other races to the extent that records claim.
+Written records talk about the "conquest of Britain by the Saxons," but there are clues that much of this is an exaggeration on the part of the historians of the time and that the Saxons did not actually forcibly evict the other races to the extent that records claim.
 Regardless, what is known is that during this period, the Saxons settled all over the area that would one day become England, and became known as the Anglo-Saxons as they lost their connections with their German counterparts.
 It was around this time that the legendary King Arthur is thought to have lived.

 Early on in the Anglo-Saxon era, St. Augustine was sent by the Roman Catholic Church to convert the pagan English to Christianity.
 He was fairly successful on his mission, as he converted a great number of people.
-Though excellent as a missionary, he lacked in law and administration, so for the first while, religion was a chaotic, disorganized affair.
+Though excellent as a missionary, he lacked in law and administration, so for the first while religion was a chaotic, disorganized affair.
 Within a couple of centuries, however, the church moved in, in full force; it was to become and remain the most influential force in English society until the advent of Protestantism.

 During this period, England was faced with a number of assaults from a variety of sources, mostly the Vikings of Denmark.
 All were repelled.
 However, on one occasion, the Vikings actually managed to move through about half on England, burning and pillaging as they went, but even this attack was eventually turned back.
 In the end, the Anglo-Saxons remained in control of England, though many Scandinavian settlements remained and were absorbed, and many marks of Scandinavian culture remain in England to this day.

 In fact, the Danes became so involved in English politics that in the end, England was ruled for a time by Danish Kings, the last of whom was King Hardacnut.
 His successor, King Alfred set the stage for the next stage of English history by marrying Emma of Normandy.
 This allowed the Normans (people of originally Viking origin, who had been living in France for nearly a century at this point and who had converted to Christianity) to enter English culture and politics.
 Alfred's son and successor, Edward, came to the throne upon his father's death.
-He remained childless, and had to choose a succesor when he realized that his own death was imminent.
-He wanted Duke William of Normandy to succeed him, and left Harold Godwinson (Harold II) as regent until William could come to England to receive the crown.
+He remained childless, and had to choose a successor when he realized that his own death was imminent.
+He wanted Duke William of Normandy to succeed him and left Harold Godwinson (Harold II) as regent until William could come to England to receive the crown.

-After William's reign, England found itself in what are now known as the Medieval period, or Middle Ages, during which hereditary surnames began to be adopted by the English people.
+After William's reign, England found itself in what is now known as the Medieval period, or Middle Ages, during which hereditary surnames began to be adopted by the English people.
 Lasting for many centuries, they were a time of constant political shifts.
 It was rare for a monarch to be succeeded by another who shared his views, so with every successive king, the whole system changed.
 Many nobles who had assisted the previous king were stripped of their titles, exiled or even executed while friends and allies of the new king were granted powerful positions.

 The sheer number and complexity of the political struggles that went on during these times, and the interesting tales surrounding many of the Kings Queen's of England are too vast a topic to even begin to cover them here.